Fitness instructor does his part to keep kids active, healthy

 |0

-This work, Fitness instructor does his part to keep kids active, healthy [Image 3 of 3], by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fitness instructor does his part to keep kids active, healthy, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT